 Wash your hands

-This one goes without saying, especially after the year we’ve all had.
+This one goes without saying, especially after the past few years we've all lived through.
 Wash them the second you’re in the door before you come near baby so that you can be sure you’re as germ-free as possible.

 Stay away if you’re sniffling